 Where to buy tickets

-At the festival, tickets are for sale at Pakachere, Botanic Gardens and some other locations.
+At the festival, tickets are for sale at Pakachere, Mixed and Domino’s (Saturday) and Botanic Gardens (Sunday).

 Health & Safety

 Every venue has a first aid kit, we have a doctor on standby and an ambulance for emergencies.
 In case of an emergency, please call 0991434395

 We work with Zomba Private Ambulance; a great service and we have medics on site.

 Where is the car park / drop off point (updated soon)